nosas/blog/performance_classification/article.md

     <figcaption></figcaption>
 </figure>

-One can have high accuracy and low precision - such as when the arrows land everywhere around the apple.
+One can have high accuracy and low precision - such as when the arrows land everywhere around the apple's center.
-High precision and low accuracy is also possible - such as when the arrows reliably cluster at some point except for the apple.
+High precision and low accuracy is also possible - such as when the arrows reliably cluster, but miss the apple's center.

-### When to use accuracy vs precision

-The decision whether to use accuracy or precision measures is based on the goal of the model - the type of task it is trying to solve.

-Precision is appropriate in highly unbalanced classification tasks.
-For instance, a model classifying cancer in medical x-rays must perform with high precision.
-Doctors

 ---
 ## Recall

 ---
-## When to use Accuracy, Precision, or Recall
+## When to use Precision vs Recall

 ---
 ## F1-score